fannysurbakti/fannysurbakti/README.md

 - 👋 Hi, I’m @fannysurbakti
 - 👀 I’m interested in data
 - 🌱 I’m currently learning Python
-- 📫 How to reach me instgram @fanny.surbakti
+- 📫 How to reach me insatgram @fanny.surbakti

 <!---
 fannysurbakti/fannysurbakti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.